-The course will be marked with orange ribbon with black polka dots along the entire Pemberton loop.
-Green ribbon will be used to mark the Tonto Tank trail for the final partial loop.
+The course will be marked with orange ribbon with black polka dots along the entire course.
 Blue & white checkerboard ribbon will be placed at junctions or trails not a part of the race.
 Bright yellow signs labeled with the Javelina Jundred logo and arrows will also be placed at all junctions on the course, with wrong way signs on trails that are not a part of the race.

-During the night, glow sticks will be placed around the loop to further assist runners.
-Glow sticks will be placed approximately every quarter mile and at all trail junctions.
+During the night, reflective markers will be placed around the loop to further assist runners.

 Additionally, all trails and trail junctions within McDowell Mountain Park are signed with permanent signs by the park.

-The race begins at the Pemberton Trailhead and heads south across the dirt parking lot, quickly narrowing onto a mix of sand and gravel covered, rolling single track.
-The trail crosses McDowell Mountain Park Drive a few hundred meters later and continues with more undulating hills.
+The race begins at the Four Peaks Staging Area (Javelina Jeadquarters) and heads down the Shallmo wash.
+The trail crosses McDowell Mountain Park Drive a little bit later and continues with more undulating hills.
 In the next mile, the trail crosses several very sandy areas including Pemberton Wash.

 The next section of trail dips in and out of even larger sandy washes and desert drainages as the trail continues to head north.
 There will be many times where you lose and gain anywhere from 20 to 50 feet of elevation.
 The trail here is a bit narrow and there are some round logs placed in the trail to prevent erosion which you must run over, but it is mostly clear of the rocks present in the first section.

 You will wind through the desert and around some neat boulder formations before dropping down near Granite Tank, the location of the Jackass Junction Aid Station.
-From there, you will take the brand new Pemberton Trail leaving the Jackass aid station which winds parallel to the old Pemberton trail jeep road.
-This is now a slightly downhill and winding trail that will take you to the next aid station located at the north road crossing.
+From there, you will take the newly re-aligned (2013) Pemberton Trail leaving the Jackass aid station which winds parallel to the old Pemberton trail jeep road.
+This section is a gradually downhill single track that winds to the next aid station located at the North road crossing.